MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 - A compromised user account only has access to its own plane.

-- More sensitive user accounts cannot access workstations and servers with a lower plane's security level, thereby reducing the risk of threat actor lateral movement.
+- More sensitive user accounts can't access workstations and servers with a lower plane's security level.
+This helps prevent threat actor lateral movement.

 ### LAPS

 By default, Microsoft Windows and AD DS have no centralized management of local administrative accounts on workstations and member servers.
-This can result in a common password for all these local accounts, or at the very least for groups of devices.
+This lack of management can result in a common password for all these local accounts, or at the very least for groups of devices.
 This situation lets threat actors compromise one local administrator account to then access other workstations or servers in the organization.

 Microsoft's [LAPS](/defender-for-identity/cas-isp-laps) mitigates this threat by using a Group Policy client-side extension that changes the local administrative password at regular intervals on workstations and servers according to the policy set.
 Each of these passwords is different and stored as an attribute in the AD DS computer object.
 This attribute can be retrieved from a simple client application, depending on the permissions assigned to that attribute.